alfred-kc-tang/restaurant-reviews-webapp/README.md

 ## Contributing

-This repository is the author's code for a project of Udacity's Front-End Web Developer Nanodegree.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.

 ## License

-The contents of this repository are covered under the [MIT License](https://choosealicense.com/licenses/mit/).
+This repository is covered under the [MIT License](https://choosealicense.com/licenses/mit/).